dennisvang/tufup/README.md

 The `tufup` package was inspired by [PyUpdater][3], and uses a general approach to updating that is directly based on PyUpdater's implementation.

+> NOTE: `tufup` is completely *independent* of PyUpdater.
+In fact, `tufup` was created as a replacement for PyUpdater, given the fact that [PyUpdater has been archived and is no longer maintained][17].

 However, whereas PyUpdater implements a *custom* security mechanism to ensure authenticity (and integrity) of downloaded update files, `tufup` is built on top of the security mechanisms implemented in the [python-tuf][1] package, a.k.a. `tuf`.
 By entrusting the design of security measures to the security professionals, `tufup` can focus on high-level tools.